d-bl/MAE-gf/docs/snow-stitches/index.md

 - [6 pairs, on both sides a pair leaves before the last enters](#6-pairs-on-both-sides-a-pair-leaves-before-the-last-enters)

 We have a [tutorial] that explains how to choose stitches in GroundForge.
-However, playing requires some preparation: capture the pair diagram.
+However, these experiments require some preparation: capture the pair diagram.
 The tutorial uses a versatile Binche pattern as an example.
 This happens to be a 6-pair snowflake alias spider embedded in a Paris ground.
-On this page we explore another method to capture snowflakes than used for the tutorial.
+On this page we explore more fun with snowflakes.

 [tutorial]: /GroundForge-help/Binche